 Fiscal policy Policy on taxation, spending and borrowing by government.
-Fiscal space The ability of a government's budget to provide additional resources for a desired programme without jeopardising fiscal or debt sustainability.

-Foreign direct investment The acquisition of controlling interest by governments, institutions or individuals of a business in another country.
+Fiscal space The ability of a government's budget to provide additional programme resources without jeopardising fiscal sustainability. individuals of a business in another country.

 GDP inflation A measure of the total increase in prices in the whole economy.
 Unlike CPI inflation, GDP inflation includes price increases in goods that are exported and intermediate goods such as machines, but excludes imported goods.

 Gross domestic product (GDP) A measure of the total national output, income and expenditure in the economy.
 GDP per head is the simplest overall measure of welfare, although it does not take account of the distribution of income, nor of goods and services that are produced outside the market economy.
 Gross fixed capital formation The addition to a country's fixed capital stock over a specific period, before provision for depreciation.
 See also capital formation.
 Inflation An increase in the general level of prices.
 See also headline consumer price inflation.

 Inflation targeting A monetary policy framework intended to achieve price stability over a certain period of time.
 The Reserve Bank and government agree on a target rate or range of inflation to be maintained.
 International Growth Advisory Panel A panel of experts drawn from a range of international institutions to make recommendations on growth-enhancing policies for South Africa.

-Medium-term Expenditure

-Committee (MTEC)

-The technical committee responsible for evaluating the MTEF budget submissions of national departments and recommending allocations.
+Medium-term Expenditure Committee (MTEC) The technical committee responsible for evaluating the MTEF budget submissions of national departments and recommending allocations.
+70 Medium-term expenditure framework (MTEF) The three-year spending plans of national and provincial governments published at the time of the Budget.

-Medium-term expenditure

-framework (MTEF)

-The three-year spending plans of national and provincial

-governments published at the time of the Budget.
+Money supply

 The change in the total stock of money in an economy.

+National budget

-Money supply National budget The projected revenue and expenditures that flow through the National Revenue Fund.
-It does not include spending by provinces or local government from their own revenues.
-National Revenue Fund The consolidated account of national government into which all taxes, fees and charges collected by the South African Revenue Service and departmental revenue must be paid.
+The projected revenue and expenditures that flow through the National Revenue Fund.
+It does not include spending by provinces or local

+government from their own revenues.